graceannsmith/language-chooser/README.md

 #### By **Graceann Smith**

-#### A quiestionnaire to help prospective students choose which computer programming language to learn first.
+#### A questionnaire to help prospective students choose which computer programming language to learn first.

 ## Technologies Used